pymc-devs/pymc/docs/source/contributing/developer_guide.md

 We love NUTS, or to be more precise Dynamic HMC with complex stopping rules.
 This part is actually all done outside of PyTensor, for NUTS, it includes:
 The leapfrog, dual averaging, tuning of mass matrix and step size, the tree building, sampler related statistics like divergence and energy checking.
-We actually have an PyTensor version of HMC, but it has never been used, and has been removed from the main repository.
+We actually have a PyTensor version of HMC, but it has never been used, and has been removed from the main repository.
 It can still be found in the [git history](https://github.com/pymc-devs/pymc/pull/3734/commits/0fdae8207fd14f66635f3673ef267b2b8817aa68), though.

 #### Variational Inference (VI)